Type: Blended Malt Scotch Whisky

 Long and persistent finish, mineral, liquorice, biscuit, nutmeg and candied fruit, mixed with dull cigars.

-Youth and ash go hand in hand, making for a nice, fat, full-bodied drink that is anything but banal and very stimulating.
+Youth and ash go hand in hand, making for a nice, fat, full-bodied dram that is anything but banal and very stimulating.

 Not to be missed by lovers of peat who want to go a little (but not that much) off the beaten track.